chbartsch/dotfiles/README.md

 This script guides you through the following:

-1. Checks to see if you have zsh, tmux, vim and xclip installed.
+1. Checks to see if you have fish, tmux, vim and xclip installed.
 2. Installs it using your default package manager if you don't have it installed.
-3. Checks to see if your default shell is zsh.
+3. Checks to see if your default shell is fish.
-4. Sets zsh to your default shell.
+4. Sets fish to your default shell.
 5. Backs up your old configuration files.

 Pretty convenient for configuring new servers.